 Wet Weather: Getting Caught in the Rain

 Rain, rain some bugs want it to go away.
-Rain can put a damper on a bug’s fun.
 Though bugs need water to survive, too much can cause problems.
 Some bugs, like honeybees, are forced to seek shelter until the rain passes.
 The weight of the water is too much for their wings to carry.
 Other bugs risk losing their homes for a little while.
-Ant nests can quickly become flooded after heavy rainfall.
-When this happens, they have to move to higher ground or even into our homes.
-They won’t head back outside until the rain stops and their nest dries out.
-While some bugs would prefer a rain-free day, others love to dance in the rain—especially mosquitoes.
-Mosquitoes thrive with moisture and are small enough to dodge raindrops.
-They also need water to lay their eggs.
+Ant nests can flood after heavy rainfall.
+When this happens, they have to move to higher ground or even into homes.
+They won’t head back outside until things dry out.
+Other bugs love to dance in the rain, especially mosquitoes.
+They’re small enough to dodge raindrops, and they need water to lay their eggs.
 More moisture means more potential egg-laying spots.

 Dry Weather: As in Bone Dry

-Remember when bugs wished the rain away?
-They didn’t completely mean it.
-Balance is key when it comes to water.
+Bugs don’t always wish the rain away.
+Balance is key.
 Too much can harm some bugs, but too little can be just as serious.
 Bugs need water to live.
-When the weather ends up being dry for long periods of time, bugs suffer.
+When it’s dry for long periods of time, bugs suffer.
 If they can’t find sources of water outside, they aren’t afraid to move their search indoors.
-Dry conditions can also harm their food supply.
-Plants won’t be healthy if they don’t have enough water.
-Just like bugs come inside for water, they will definitely sneak into our kitchens to see what food we may have left for them.
+Dry conditions can also harm their food supply if plants aren’t getting enough water.
+Bugs will head indoors looking for food.
 When dry weather mixes with high temperatures, things get worse for bugs.
-They have no choice but to relocate to cooler places.
-You can probably guess which direction they will head—our homes.
+They have to relocate to cooler places, and your house is likely their first stop.
 Basements and crawlspaces are the perfect places for them to find relief from the heat.